ietf-tools/rfced-www/client/content/authors/rfc-edit/auth48.md

 ### Submitting changes

-To submit changes, please reply to the email using \u2018REPLY ALL\u2019 as all the parties CCed on the message need to see your changes.
+To submit changes, please reply to the email using _REPLY ALL_ as all the parties CCed on the message need to see your changes.
 The parties include:

 - your coauthors
 - [rfc-editor@rfc-editor.org](mailto:rfc-editor@rfc-editor.org) (the RPC team)